openshift/enhancements/enhancements/network-observability/network-observability.md

 #### Loki Operator
 The Loki Operator is a separate project at https://github.com/grafana/loki/tree/main/operator but is required for network observability.
 It manages Grafana Loki, which is the component that will be used to store NetFlows.
-It will be installed in its own namespace with the intention that if another component wants to use Loki, it should create its own instance.
+It will be installed in its own namespace with the intention that if another component wants to use Loki, it should create its own instance / operand.

 ### Visualization